modin-project/modin/README.md

 to other dataframe systems (namely Dask DataFrame and Koalas), check out [this page](https://modin.readthedocs.io/en/latest/getting_started/modin_vs_dask_vs_koalas.html?).
-Modin transparently distributes the data and computation so that you can continue using the same pandas API while being able to work with more data faster.
+Modin transparently distributes the data and computation so that you can continue using the same pandas API while working with more data faster.
 Because it is so light-weight, Modin provides speed-ups of up to 4x on a laptop with 4 physical cores.

 In pandas, you are only able to use one core at a time when you are doing computation of